Austrians: Language

 Austrians have historically spoken the German language.
 The sole official language at the federal level of Austria is German, and the standard used is called Austrian German since German is considered a pluricentric language, like English.
 Austrian German is defined by the Austrian Dictionary (Österreichisches Wörterbuch), published under the authority of the Austrian Federal Ministry of Education, Arts and Culture.
 Thus, all websites, official announcements, and most of the media are carried out in Austrian German.
 In terms of native language, it is generally not Austrian German that is used, but instead local dialects of the Austro-Bavarian and Allemannic (in Vorarlberg and the Tiroler Außerfern) family.
 The Austro-Bavarian dialects are considered to belong either to the Central Austro-Bavarian or Southern Austro-Bavarian subgroups, with the latter encompassing the languages of the Tyrol, Carinthia, and Styria and the former including the dialects of Vienna, Burgenland, Upper Austria, and Lower Austria.
-The vast majority of Austrians are, however, able to speak Austrian Standard German in addition to their native dialect, as it is taught in all modern-day schools.
+The vast majority of Austrians are, however, able to speak Austrian Standard German in addition to their native dialect and English, as it is taught in all schools.

 The minority languages Slovene, Croatian, and Hungarian are spoken and officially recognized by some states of Austria.